Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Get a thread

-Use the The `getChatThread` method retrieves a thread from the service.
+Use the `getChatThread` method to retrieve a thread.

-`chatThreadId` is the unique ID of the thread.
+- `chatThreadId` is the unique ID of the thread.

 ```swift
 client.getChatThread(chatThreadId: threadId) { result, _ in